treigerm/WaterNet/README.md

 ## Installation

-For running the program yourself you will need Docker, some actual satellite imagery and corresponding shapefiles to create the labels.
+For running the program yourself you will need some actual satellite imagery and corresponding shapefiles to create the labels.
+For convenience I also included a Dockerfile.

 ### Getting the data